Nokia sees life in remaining business after Microsoft phones sale

 "The share reaction is justified with the superb margin forecast," he said.

-The unit's core operating profit fell 33 percent in the third quarter from a year ago to 218 million euros, on sales down 24 percent at 5.2 billion euros.
+The unit's core operating profit fell 33 percent in the third quarter from a year ago to 218 million euros ($301 million), on sales down 24 percent at 5.2 billion euros.
 This was below the average profit forecast of 228 million given in a Reuters poll, as the impact of earlier cost cuts waned and major contracts were completed.

 But Nokia said it expects NSN's sales to show "solid" growth in the final three months of the year, helped by stronger spending by European telecoms carriers on high-speed LTE wireless broadband networks.